swiftlang/swift/docs/classes.rst

 ``(NSRect, owner : Id, withUserData : Id, assumeInside : Bool) -> Void``.
 This syntax is just sugar to allow giving arguments sane names for the implementation and possibly for documentation.
-Being able to rename for the implementation is particularly important for byref arguments, because they can't easily be renamed with a var decl in the implementation.
+Being able to rename for the implementation is particularly important for inout arguments, because they can't easily be renamed with a var decl in the implementation.

 The basic weakness here is that it requires a syntax extension to function